 - Cooling tower register

-We are committed to working in partnership with the Health and Safety Executive, other local authorities and businesses to promote health and safety.
+We are committed to working in partnership with the HSE, other local authorities and businesses to promote health and safety.
 We will take enforcement activity when necessary and in accordance with our enforcement policy.